How many times has the thought crossed your mind – how do I use my Instagram to grow my business? How do I get more followers on Instagram?

 Focus on the user’s needs and preferences

-Nick Knoerr of ISlideUSA adds, “You can use IG in a number of ways.
+Nick Knoerr of ISlideUSA adds, “You can use Instagram for business in a number of ways.
 Like many businesses, we use it to project our brand.
 So a majority of our posts revolve around the people who wear and enjoy our products, namely custom and licensed slide sandals.
-Having grown to almost 41,000 followers, this is a focus for us to maintain our engagement with our core demographic and loyalists to the brand.”
+Having grown to almost 41,000 followers, this is a focus for us to maintain our Instagram engagement with our core demographic and loyalists to the brand.”

-Additionally, UGC or User generated Content is a great way to grow organically.
+Additionally, UGC or User generated Content is a great way to grow organically and get more followers on Instagram.
 When people share your branded hashtag, it’s easy to source user generated content.
 It’s also relationship building.

 Humanize your brand

-Earth Love, a seasonal eco-friendly subscription box and gift company boasts an impressive engagement rating of 17.15% — far higher than the average 2-4%!
+Earth Love, a seasonal eco-friendly subscription box and gift company boasts an impressive Instagram engagement rate of 17.15% — far higher than the average 2-4%!

-The founder Serina Patterson suggests growing organically through engagement.
-“Many companies want to see their numbers grow into the thousands quickly, but the best return on Instagram for your business is to be consistent and authentic in order to attract real and lasting customers.
-Create meaningful posts on a regular basis that speaks to your main audience.
+The founder Serina Patterson suggests growing organically through Instagram engagement.
+“Many companies want to see their numbers grow into the thousands quickly.
+But the best return on Instagram for your business is to be consistent and authentic in order to attract real and lasting customers.
+Post on Instagram in a meaningful way, on a regular basis that speaks to your main audience.
 Don’t just sell.
-Ask questions, use stories almost everyday (even if it’s just to repost something).
+Ask questions, use Instagram Stories almost everyday (even if it’s just to repost something).
 All in all, treat Instagram like a community you are building around your brand.
 Be human, go behind-the-scenes, talk to people.
 Your customers will love you for it!”

 “Small businesses often forget to humanize themselves as a brand,” says Vicky.
 “Remember – people connect with people, and NOT logos.
-As a consumer, I will subconsciously look to see a team dynamic because after all, I will be working with a team.
+As a consumer, I will subconsciously look to see a team dynamic In an Instagram business account, because after all, I will be working with a team.
 So make your video content as personalized as possible.
 Make sure to humanize your brand with team pictures, team videos, bloopers, behind the scenes, and content that showcases faces and not logos.

 Get ideas that work for your audience AND your brand!